ibm-cloud-docs/atracker/core/data-security.md

 - An {{site.data.keyword.cos_full_notm}} bucket: You create and manage the bucket, and the data that is collected in the bucket.
 For more information about COS data security, see [Data security](/docs/cloud-object-storage?topic=cloud-object-storage-security).
 - An {{site.data.keyword.logs_full_notm}} instance: You manage the instance and the data that is collected in the instance.
 - An {{site.data.keyword.messagehub}} topic: You create and manage the topic.
 For more information, see [Data security](/docs/EventStreams?topic=EventStreams-data_security).
+- An {{site.data.keyword.apprapp_full_notm}} instance: You manage the instance and the data that is collected in the instance.

 ## How can you delete any stored data